dipterix/dipterix/README.md

 ### Hi there 👋

+I'm currently researching on the Human Intrancranial Electroencephalography at Perelman School of Medicine, University of Pennsylvania.
+I'm also the maintainer of the following packages.

 <!--
 **dipterix/dipterix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.